-4. LIMITATIONS ON COMPENSATION COSTS
+3. LIMITATIONS ON COMPENSATION COSTS

-The annual compensation costs for an individual allowable under this Award are limited to \$250,000 (i.e., \$250,000 is the maximum amount that EERE will reimburse a Recipient for any one individual's annual compensation and EERE will not recognize such costs above \$250,000 as Recipient cost share).
+The annual compensation costs (total amount of wages, salary, bonuses and deferred compensation) for an individual allowable for an award under this FOA are capped at \$250,000 (i.e. \$250,000 is the maximum amount that EERE will reimburse a Recipient for any one individual's annual compensation and EERE will not recognize such costs above \$250,000 as Recipient cost share).

 This limitation does not restrict the Recipient or its subrecipients from providing annual compensation to an individual that exceeds \$250,000.
-However, any amount above \$250,000 cannot be included in the total project costs (i.e., Federal share or Recipient cost share).
+However, any amount above \$250,000 cannot be included in the total project costs (i.e., Federal share or recipient cost share).